The world is changing: become part of the blockchain movement!

 Since 2014, according to UpWork.com, U.S. citizen saying they're freelancing long-term grew from 18.5 million to 28.5 million.
 Especially younger generations are more likely to freelance, especially Gen Z, (ages 18-22): 53% of workers ages 18-22 freelance.
 This means that the current generation will be the one leading the way accepting jobs which do not require to work in an office.

 3) Co-working are on the rise

 Did you know?
 Co-working and in general, places where people are able to work, are growing fast.
 According to Coworkingresources.org, the number of shared work spaces will grow from 18,000+ (2019) to 26,000+ (2022).

 These are only three of several reasons that already in front of your eyes.
 Here at Colivingvalley.com we believe that everyone should have a choice to live the life they want: wether is having a common office job or travelling the world as a remote worker, there is no way people should forced to spend more time at the office than they spend doing other things they love: spending time with their family and friends, doing sport, learning something new, exploring the world and so on are just option that many people believe impossible because they're hooked in this modern and capitalist lifestyle.

 There is more to life than communiting to go to the office and share a day with people who are just there to cash out their salary.
 Don't follow the other sheeps and open your eyes.
 You have a choice in life and this choice is: Co-Work, Co-Live, Co-Succeed™.

-DO YOU WANT TO HAVE ONE FREE WEEK AT ONE OF CO-WORKING OF YOUR CHOICE? 👨💻
+DO YOU WANT TO HAVE 1 WEEK FOR FREE AT A CO-WORKING OF YOUR CHOICE WORLDWIDE? 🤯

 Croissant is used by 10,000+ users wordwide and gives you access to 500 co-working and co-living in 70+ cities worlwide 🌏